MasatoMakino/threejs-interactive-object/README.md

 #### Convert Mesh to Interactive

 The `MouseEventManager` identifies an Object3D instance with a member named `interactionHandler` as interactive.
-If you want to convert your loaded model to interactive, use the `convertToClickableMesh`, `convertToCheckboxMesh`, `convertToRadioButtonMesh` function.
+If you want to convert your loaded model to be interactive, you can use the `convertToClickableMesh`, `convertToCheckboxMesh`, `convertToRadioButtonMesh` function.

 ```js
 const interactiveMesh = convertToClickableMesh(mesh);